Updated: May 1, 2023

 - Design

-SEMRush, Similarweb, Moz and the Google Ads Keyword Planner are just a few tools you can use to understand keywords your audiences are using to explore content.
+Semrush, Similarweb, Moz and the Google Ads Keyword Planner are just a few tools you can use to understand keywords your audiences are using to explore content.
 If you see trends in keyword usage and your site doesn’t have content to support these queries, this presents an opportunity to create that content within your site map.

 You can also talk to your users to validate this content, and perhaps even show them a few of your competitor sites and ask them what they like - and what they don’t, what’s missing, and so on.
 How are competitors converting their users?
 How clean is their design?
 Do they have an effective site search?
 Answers to these questions will present opportunities for differentiation.